Thepowa753/Thepowa753.github.io/README.md

 # Thepowa753.github.io
+- Credits.
+Thanks to :
-- ToDo (add credit to vecteezy.com for BG)
+- - vecteezy.com for BG
+- - GitHub for logo
+- - Instagram(meta) for logo
+- - Linkedin for logo
+- - Steam(valve) for logo
+- - Wikipedia for some logos